SJSU-CADRE-CLASSES/SJSU_ART_175_F18/Project3/GatherAround.md

   Calvin: Came up with the idea for the website, planned the webiste, wrote the discussion questions Lastly, Created CSS and added sounds.

   Christian: Created the wireframe for the website and wrote HTML codes.
+Also created the base layout and flow of the website in HTML.